 WELCOME TO THE RICHMAL CROMPTON READER

-I work in the English & Creative Writing Department at the University of Roehampton and have been undertaking research in the Richmal Crompton archive held at the university.
-I have been studying in particular her wonderful adult novels which are largely forgotten today and need, in my view, to be brought to a wider audience.
+I am an Honorary Research Fellow in the English & Creative Writing Department at the University of Roehampton and have been undertaking research in the Richmal Crompton archive held at the university since 2014.
+I have been looking in particular at her wonderful adult novels which are largely forgotten today and need, in my view, to be brought to a wider audience.

-In this blog I will share my reading journey through her work.
+In this blog I will share my reading journey through her work and some of my experiences in trying to write her life.
 I have already discovered many elements of her writing that other readers might find surprising.